DineshDevaraj/ddasynctcp/README.md

-# event_loop
+# aiotcp
-A experimental implementation of even loop using pure Python and coroutines
+A experimental implementation of even-loop for TCP communication using pure Python and coroutines